ArtieJames99/TrueEditor/assets/ffmpeg/readme.md

+go to https://www.gyan.dev/ffmpeg/builds/ to download ffmpeg-release-essentials.zip.
-Put the ffmpeg.exe file in this folder
+Place the EXE package in this folder.